Autodidac/AlmondAI/AlmondAI/docs/GPT_SETUP.md

 | `ALMONDAI_GPT_MODEL` | Optional model name sent to the API.
 Defaults to `gpt-4o-mini`. | `export ALMONDAI_GPT_MODEL="gpt-4o-mini"` |

 If the key is missing the runtime falls back to a placeholder teacher response and continues to accept manually provided `teacher_output` values.
+When supplying answers from other LLMs you can add a `teacher_source` string to the `train.step`/`ingest.step` payload so AlmondAI records which provider supplied the supervision; see [`TEACHER_BACKENDS.md`](TEACHER_BACKENDS.md) for the list of supported integrations.

 ## Request contract